 We recently visited Nashville with kids on a special project with Tennessee Tourism, filming a commercial and participating in their Kid Reviewed Campaign!
 The music city is filled with great food, museums, outdoor activities and more.
-While we only had a weekend in Nashville this time, it solidified we have to return for a longer trip.
-Here are our recommendations for things to do in Nashville with kids, the perfect weekend itinerary along with our finished commercial!
+While we only had a weekend in Nashville this time, it solidified we have to return for a longer trip (which we did and this post has been updated in December 2020).
+Here are our recommendations for things to do in Nashville with kids.

 Things to Do in Nashville with Kids Day One: Biscuit Love, Adventure Science Center & More